 I was educated at Cheltenham College and qualified as a Solicitor at the London law firm, Withers, in 1981.
-I live near Andover and am a partner in the Salisbury and London law firm Wilsons Solicitors LLP and am now a consultant with national law firm, Birketts LLP.
+I recently retired as a partner in the Salisbury law firm, Wilsons Solicitors LLP and am now a consultant with national law firm, Birketts LLP.
 I specialise in Education and Employment law.
 I am an experienced non-executive director and charity trustee.

-I am delighted to have joined the governing body as a Mercers’ nominated governor.
+I am delighted to be part of the governing body as a Mercers’ nominated governor.
 I am a member of the Estates, and the Finance and General Purpose Committees, and chair the strategy group.
-I am married with two grown-up daughters and my hobbies include ski mountaineering, Nordic skiing, diving, cycling and travelling.
+I am married with two grown-up daughters and my hobbies include ski mountaineering, nordic skiing, diving, cycling and travelling.

 I am originally from Carmarthenshire in South Wales and gained a degree in Microbiology at Cardiff University.
 After some time in scientific research, I moved into the healthcare industry and remained there for my entire career in a number of commercial leadership roles with two large US medical device companies.